Visan1/portfolio/README.md

 **Quality Assurance Technician at Ventura Foods (_January 2020 - August 2021_)**
-- Reduced tasks from 1.5 hours to 20 minutes through data driven decision making, resulting in an improvement in efficiency by over 75% and saving over $10,000 in weekly expenses
+- Reduced task length from 1.5 hours to 20 minutes through data driven decision making, an improvement in efficiency by over 75% and saving over $10,000 in weekly expenses
 - Advanced to Team Lead technician within one year, supervised over 6+ machine production lines daily and trained new and current employees on new safety protocols and policies
 - Collected, cleaned, analyzed, and visualized data using Microsoft Excel to create reports for internal teams and to update specifications for products
 - Verified analytical results to approve production of $1 million per month in-process and finshed products including dressings, sauces, salt, sugar